-Your doctor will determine which type of surgery is best for you and how long you need to stay in the hospital or surgical center based on certain factors.
-These include your diagnosis, age, medical history, general health, and possibly your personal preference.
+Your doctor will determine which type of surgery is best for you and how long you need to stay in the hospital or surgical center based on your diagnosis, age, medical history, general health, and possibly your personal preference.
 Learn about the different hernia repair procedures and ask why your doctor will use a particular type of procedure for you.

 Types of anesthesia that may be used

-Your surgeon will perform a hernia repair using a nerve block or general anesthesia.
+Your surgeon will perform a hernia repair using either regional anesthesia or general anesthesia.

 - General anesthesia is a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
 During general anesthesia, you are unaware of the procedure and will not feel any pain.
-In some cases, you may also receive a peripheral nerve block infusion in addition to general anesthesia.
-This type of anesthesia involves an injection or a continuous drip of a liquid anesthetic, which flows through a tiny tube inserted near your surgical site to control pain during and after surgery.
+You may also receive a peripheral nerve block infusion in addition to general anesthesia.
+This type of anesthesia involves an injection or a continuous drip of a liquid anesthetic.
+The anesthetic flows through a tiny tube inserted near your surgical site to control pain during and after surgery.

-- A nerve block is also known as regional anesthesia, an epidural, or spinal anesthesia.
-For regional anesthesia, your anesthesiologist or certified registered nurse anesthetist (CRNA) injects an anesthetic medication around certain nerves in the spine so you do not feel anything below the waist.
-You will be awake, but kept as comfortable as possible during this procedure.
+- Regional anesthesia is also known as a nerve block, an epidural, or spinal anesthesia.
+Regional anesthesia involves injecting an anesthetic around certain nerves in the spine so you do not feel anything below the waist.
+You will likely have sedation with regional anesthesia to keep you relaxed and comfortable.